deqyra/Picross-/README.md

 Open the MinGW installation manager and install packages `mingw32-libmingwex-*`.

-#### Tests fail on Windows with MinGW

-This has not yet been investigated.
-It does not keep you from using the executable.

 #### Windows executable produced with MinGW displays an error dialog

 "The procedure entry point ... could not be located in the dynamic link library ..."
 Copy `C:\MinGW\bin\libstdc++-6.dll` (or similar) into the same folder as the executable.
 If you don't have it, one is provided in the [v1.0 release](https://github.com/deqyra/PicrossEngine/releases/tag/v1.0).

-#### Displaying a grid in the Windows console prints gibberish

-This is because the Windows console, unlike most systems, is not simply a file which you can write a stream of bytes to.
-Instead, it is a special device that requires special API calls.
-Characters that are over 1-byte-wide get "split" between API calls and the end result is that gibberish.
-Although I don't want to meddle too much with platform-specific code, I will try to find a solution at some point.
-As a temporary workaround, you can use a [WSL system](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to compile the project for Unix and run it from there.

 **If you encounter an issue that is not filed here, please open an issue and I will have a look.
 If you have a solution, please edit this README and open a pull request with your changes.**